emtee40/SurvivalManual-wiki/Medicine.md

 **SNAKEBITES**

 The chance of a snakebite in a survival situation is rather small, if you are familiar with the various types of snakes and their habitats.
 However, it could happen and you should know how to treat a snakebite.
 Deaths from snakebites are rare.
-More than one-half of the snakebite victims have little or no poisoning, and only about one-quarter develop serious systemic poisoning.
+More than half of snakebite victims have little or no poisoning, and only about one-quarter develop serious systemic poisoning.
 However, the chance of a snakebite in a survival situation can affect morale, and failure to take preventive measures or failure to treat a snakebite properly can result in needless tragedy.

 The primary concern in the treatment of snakebite is to limit the amount of eventual tissue destruction around the bite area.